 4. No age limits for Roth IRA contributions: Think you are too old to contribute to an IRA?
 Not necessarily.
 While contributions are not permitted to a traditional IRA once you reach the year you attain age 70 1/2, a Roth IRA is a different story.
 There are no age limits for Roth IRA contributions.
 You can be any age and make contributions.
 This could be helpful for retirees who work part-time and do not need the income.
 Why not make a Roth contribution now for future retirement needs?

 5. No extensions for IRA contributions: You may be able to get more time to file your taxes but that will not help you with your IRA contribution.
 The deadline for making your 2018 traditional or Roth IRA contribution is April 15, 2019.
 This is true even if you have an extension of time to file your taxes.

 I am an Ed Slott Master Elite trained IRA Specialist and I would like to help you.
 If you have any questions regarding this article or would like to schedule a complimentary consultation please call my office at 845-627-8300.
-My Client Service Coordinator Susan will be happy to set up a convenient time so I can help.
+My Client Service Coordinator Christina will be happy to set up a convenient time so I can help.

 Beth Blecker CEO

 “Ed Slott’s Elite IRA Advisor Group” is solely an indication that the financial advisor has attended training provided by Ed Slott and Company.
 Ed Slott is not affiliated with Royal Alliance Associates, Inc. Securities and advisory services offered through Royal Alliance Associates, Inc. Member FINRA/SIPC.
 Additional advisory and financial planning offered through Affiliated Advisors, Inc. Insurance services offered through Eastern Planning Inc. Listed entities not affiliated with Royal Alliance.